ut-ras/ras_site_old/competitions/robotathon.md

 - **Alex Gerome** (President): alex (dot) gerome (at) utexas (dot) edu
 - **Sarah Muschinske** (Robotathon Committee Chair): sarah (at) muschinske (dot) com

+## Robotathon Schedule

+Robotathon officially starts on kickoff, which is **Sep.
+29 at 7pm in RLM 7.104**.
+Kickoff is when we announce the competition for the year and explain the logistics of the competition.
+Before and after kickoff, there will be several **workshops** given by our members to teach aspiring roboticists the fundamentals of the craft.
+Workshops are every **Wednesday and Thursday from 8-9 at RLM 6.104**.

+| **Date**     | **Topic**
+| Sep.
+9, 10   | Robot Design
+| Sep.
+16, 17  | Programming 1
+| Sep.
+23, 24  | Materials, Manufacturing, and Project Management
+| Sep.
+30, 31  | Soldering and Electronics
+| Oct.
+7, 8    | Programming 2
+| Oct.
+14, 15  | Version Control and Github
+| Oct.
+21, 22  | Libraries + RASLib
+| Oct.
+28, 29  | Basic Controls
+| Nov.
+4, 5    | Advanced Controls
+| Nov.
+11, 12  | Review and Prepare for Competition